• Skip to primary navigation

 The scale says I have lost 20 pounds.
 But, have I actually lost 30 pounds of fat while gaining 10 pounds of muscle at the same time?
 The scale can't tell me.

-The Bogus Measurement Index (BMI)?
+BMI: The Bogus Measurement Index

 According to the magic chart, three people weighing 155 pounds with different heights would be classified differently.
-A 5'0" person would be obese, while a 5'5" person would be overweight and someone at 5'10" is normal.

 Some charts adjust for gender and age, but they still ignore body composition.
 And the classifications can seem like condemnations without perspective.

 You can get more info on BMI here.
-But basically, study after study shows that it is also a poor indicator of an individuals overall health.
+But basically, study after study shows that it is also a poor indicator of an individual's overall health.

 Body Weight is Only One Health Measurement